tushar-phondge/voiceit-sdk-iOS/README.md

   4. **textConfidence** : Text confidence usually set between 20.0 and 50.0 to make sure the user's are using the right phrase
   5. **confidence** : The authentication confidence level between 85.0 - 100.0, our recommended value is 85.0 for best results
   6. **contentLanguage** : The contentLanguage can be set to any of the language we support which you can check on [voiceit.tech](https://siv.voiceprintportal.com/getstarted.jsp)
-  7. **accuracy** : The accuracy in evaluating the authentication between 0-5, 0 being the most strict and 5 the most lax.
-Our recommended value is 5.
-  8. **accuracy passes** : Number of times a recording will be run through our engine, but will return upon first successful authentication (between 1-10).
-Our recommended value is 10.
-  9. **accuracy pass increment** : Amount by which accuracy parameter is increased with every pass (between 1-5).
-Our recommended value is 5.

 * If using Objective-C please [skip](#objective-c)